Military members have access to one of the best home-buying programs around — the VA loan.

 A VA loan is a mortgage provided by a private lender, sponsored by the Department of Veterans Affairs.

-VA loans make it easier for military members and veterans to qualify for a home loan through a unique arrangement in which the VA guarantees a portion of the loan amount.
+VA loans make it easier for military members and veterans to qualify for a home loan through a unique arrangement in which the VA guarantees a portion.

-This allows lenders to provide the VA loan at competitive rates.
+This allows lenders to provide VA loans at competitive rates.